 In partnership with our colleagues at the Georgetown University National Center for Cultural Competence (NCCC), NCAPPS is fostering space for those interested in understanding and implementing antiracist principles and practices in human service systems.
-The Collaborative was launched in November 2020 and will conclude in June 2021.
-Participants are engaging in self-reflection and developing a deep understanding of how each of us can promote racial equity within human service systems.
-Activities include 1) a shared reading of Ibram X. Kendi’s book How to Be an AntiRacist, and 2) self-reflection experiences designed to apply the antiracist concepts to our roles in human service systems.
+The Collaborative was launched in November 2020 and concluded in June 2021.
+Participants engaged in self-reflection to develop a deep understanding of how each of us can promote racial equity within human service systems.
+Activities included 1) a shared reading of Ibram X. Kendi’s book How to Be an AntiRacist, and 2) self-reflection experiences designed to apply the antiracist concepts to our roles in human service systems.

 Vivian Jackson is a faculty member of the National Center for Cultural Competence at the Georgetown University Center for Child and Human Development where she provides training, technical assistance, and consultation related to cultural and linguistic competence.
 Recent and current projects include the Office of Intellectual and Developmental Disabilities funded Leadership Institute for Cultural Diversity and Cultural and Linguistic Competence and the Community of Practice for Cultural Diversity and Cultural and Linguistic Competence.
 She has served on the National Association of Social Workers’ National Committee on Racial and Ethnic Diversity where she has contributed to revisions of NASW Standards and Indicators for Cultural Competence in Social Work Practice.
 As a member of NASW’s Presidential Diversity Task Force, Dr. Jackson co-authored, Institutional Racism and the Social Work Profession: A Call for Action.